Learn Apache Flume By Gopal Sir

 agent_name.sources. source_name.property3 = value

-if we consider the twitter source, following are the properties to which we must provide values to configure it.
+properties to which we must provide values to configure it.

 TwitterAgent.sources.Twitter.type = Twitter (type name)